-- > All students in the W. Cary Edwards School of Nursing degree programs will apply for graduation and pay the graduation fee in Online Student Services according to University guidelines. - > All students in the W. Cary Edwards School of Nursing degree programs must have achieved the established GPA and have satisfied all financial obligations to be eligible for graduation. - > Students in the graduate nursing certificate programs must complete all course requirements, submit the request for graduate nursing certificate according to University guidelines for graduation and have satisfied all financial obligations to be eligible for certificate award. - > Students completing the MSN degree program will be awarded a certificate in their selected area of specialty in addition to the MSN degree on program completion.
+All students in the W. Cary Edwards School of Nursing degree programs will submit the Request for Graduation Form with fee according to University guidelines.

+All students in the W. Cary Edwards School of Nursing degree programs must have completed all degree requirements, have achieved the established GPA and have satisfied all financial obligations to be eligible for graduation.